Elementary - Saint Leo The Great Catholic Church/School

 PA and MA certified: K-4th grade

-Favorite Saint: St. Christopher.
+Favorite Saint: Saint Christopher.
 He is the patron saint of travel and since her family takes many road trips, she prays that he is always with them.

 Mrs. Skidmore is a wife and mother of 2.
 She grew up in a big family with 4 siblings and many cousins.
 Mrs. Skidmore became a teacher because she was the oldest of 23 grandchildren and loved being around kids.
 She has been teaching since 2006 and has taught in places including Arlington, MA, Oak Bluffs, MA, Lower Gwynedd, PA, and Lancaster, PA.
 She has taught grades K, 1, 3, 4, and 5.
 She is very happy to be at Saint Leo’s teaching 1st grade!
 Each day brings new and exciting moments.
 She believes that each student is unique and that they should learn that way.
 When she isn’t teaching, she enjoys cooking, baking, reading, watching her daughters events, and being with family.